SirNoob97/OnlineStore/README.md

 Cloud Gateway to have a single acces endpoint.

-Spring Security for the authentication and authorization of the app.
+Spring Security and JWT for the authentication and authorization of the app.

-These will be the initial dependencies for the app, I'll leave the microservices security for the end, to which I'll add JWT dependencies, for the official database I'll use Postgres when I make sure that the crud operations of the microservices work correctly.

 #### Product-Service [Commands and Endpoints](https://github.com/SirNoob97/OnlineStore/blob/master/product-service/README.md)
 ---